Driving Test Failures

 and How to Avoid Them

-Extracts from www.Lofaway2Pass.com by kind permission Diane Hall, DSA(ADI), TFT-Alg.
+Extracts from www.Lofaway2Pass.com by kind permission Diane Hall, DVSA(ADI), TFT-Alg.
 (Author).

 The current overall pass rate for the Driving test is just 42%